40 Specific Member Engagement Tactics Any Organization Can Use

-In the real world they often whine, complain, bicker and most definitely do not share their candy.
+In the real world, they often throw tantrums, grumble, argue, and most definitely do not share their candy.

 Wait - What is Member Engagement, Exactly?

-Engagement is the answer to all of those.
-It's building relationships with your members, adding value to their lives and capturing their attention just often enough to remind them of the role you play in it so there's never a doubt.
+Engagement is the magical solution to all of these questions.
+It's like building a love affair with your members, showering them with value, and capturing their attention often enough to remind them why they can't live without you.

 Member Engagement in Onboarding

-But also, cement a few essential elements of ongoing engagement while they're still malleable to your ideas and suggestions.
+Let's make sure we solidify a few key elements of ongoing engagement while they're still open to your brilliant ideas and suggestions.

 - Create a Sweet Welcome Kit